basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 ## Why'd I do it?

-The future of cryptocurrency is uncertain.
-My own opinions about the future of cryptocurrency change every day.
-Nonetheless, at the moment, Bitcoin and Ethereum are in the news more than, say, a year ago.
+The future of cryptocurrency is uncertain, and my feelings about the subject change every day.
+However, Bitcoin and Ethereum are in the news a lot right now, so it feels relevant.
 There is a chance there'll be more demand for smart contracts and developers who know how to work with them in the future.
-In my opinion, it's important for me to keep on learning new skills not only to progress my career, but to make life more interesting.
+It feels important for me to keep on learning new skills not only to progress my career, but to make life more interesting.

 ## Why not put it on the main-net?

-As I explained earlier, the Gas price fo deployment is fairly high.
+As I explained earlier, the gas price for deployment is fairly high.
 After showing it to a few Ethereum enthusiasts, I came to the conclusion that there was no need to spend the money, buy the ETH and put it on the main-net.
 There are better uses of this blockchain out there than Conway's Game of Life.
 My goal here was experimentation and learning, both of which I achieved with the Rinkeby test network.
 Oh, and if you come across `ConwaysGameOfLife` on the main-net, unless I edit this post and mention it here, it isn't mine!

 ## Reflections